 No. Bonus CE points may be awarded for hands-on courses sponsored by accredited North American faculties/schools of dentistry.
 In addition, the Quality Assurance Committee may approve bonus CE points for specific courses.
 Please note that a course with a hands-on component is not automatically eligible for bonus CE points.
 Contact the College’s Quality Assurance department if you want to verify that bonus CE points have been approved for a specific course.

-You should, however, regularly update your e-Portfolio by recording your CE activities as you complete them.
+You should, however, regularly update your e-Portfolio by recording your CE activities as you complete them and ensure that your e-Portfolio is updated by February 15 of the year following the end of a CE cycle.
 In addition, you must keep your original CE documents to provide evidence of your successful participation in the CE activities you have claimed.
 These documents must be retained for five years from the end of each three-year CE cycle and submitted to the College on request.

 No. You may only claim CE points in the three-year cycle in which they are earned.
 At the end of a three-year cycle, you will begin a new three-year cycle with zero CE points.
 So, it is important that you are aware of the start and end dates of your CE cycle.